dgoldsb/synergy-jointpdf/README.md

 Putting a number on the amount of synergy in the system allows us to show how important synergy is in biological systems.
 This justifies the rest of the paper, and is useful information to apply for research funding in the future.
 I decided with Rick to first train a simple version, with a linear ODE system, and show the outcome to the gene regulatory network researcher from Maastricht.

-### Milestones

-* Find a small gene regulation network (2 variables) with differential equations
-* Find an application of kNN mutual information
-* Build a sampling framework, that draws initial values from normal distributions and does repeated experiments
-* Write the update rule, which uses the ODE system with parameters to integrate to time 0 + dt
-* Improve the cost function and nudge method until training is fully functional (find a setting on the Pareto frontier)
-* Train a small network
-* Do experiments, varying with the size of dt
-* Add stochasticity to the model to make it non-Markovian (comment)
-* Determine the amount of synergy in the 2-gene system

 ## Phase 2: study of MI profiles with controlled PDF systems